 Learn Japanese Numbers

-If you don’t know Japanese numbers up to 99 yet, watch the video below.
-I will walk you through how to say Japanese numbers step by step from 1 to 10, 11 to 19, and 20 to 90.
+If you don’t know Japanese numbers up to 99 yet, watch the lesson below.
+I will walk you through how to say Japanese numbers step by step, from 1 to 10, 11 to 19, and 20 to 90.

-In case you are wondering why we have two ways to say 4, 7, and 9, you can also watch the lesson below.
+In case you are wondering why we have two ways to say 4, 7, and 9, I explain the reason in this lesson on YouTube.

 Years Old – 歳（さい）sai

 “Years old” in Japanese is 歳（さい）SAI.
 So, you need to add SAI to each number just like you add “years old” in English.

 However, when it comes to 1 year old, 8 years old, and 10 years old, pronunciation adjustments are necessary, as below.